-Each year IJC awards Justice Fellowships to 25 recent law graduates and law clerks from around the country – individuals with tremendous talent, promise, and a demonstrated commitment to providing legal services for low income people and for immigrants.
+Two-year Justice Fellowships are awarded to recent law graduates from around the country – individuals with tremendous talent, promise, and a demonstrated commitment to providing immigration legal services.

-IJC trains Justice Fellows to become experts in immigration law and pairs them with leading non-profit legal services providers and community based organizations.
-IJC matches selected Fellows with our partnering host organizations based on the applicant’s experience and interest, gaps in services within the community, location interests, and partnering host organizations’ needs.
+IJC matches Fellow candidates with our partnering host organizations based on the applicant’s experience and preference, gaps in services within the community, and particularized host organization needs.

 IJC Fellows serve for two years and are provided with a full salary and benefits.

 Immigrant Justice Corps seeks Fellows who are smart, compassionate, and passionate about justice for immigrants.
 Additionally, we seek Fellows dedicated to participation in a fellowship program – you give us two years of hard work and we will make sure you will be immersed in immigration law and helping others who likely would not have had an attorney otherwise.

 - Applicants may currently be enrolled in a JD or LLM program, so long as they will be graduating law school by the Spring of the Fellowship start year.
 For example, if you graduate in Spring 2024 you will be eligible to apply to the Class of 2024.

 - Applicants may have graduated from a JD or LLM program up to two years prior to the start of the Fellowship.

 - Almost all IJC Fellows speak a second language in addition to English, though this is not a requirement to apply.